ronpaulcoin/ronpaulcoin/README.md

  - subsidy halves in 1051k blocks (~4 years)
  - ~2.1 million total coins
  - 1 coin per block
- - 48 blocks to difficulty retarget.
-11% maximum change per retarget
+ - Difficulty retarget every block using Kimoto Gravity Well +Time Warp fix

 For more information, as well as an immediately useable, binary version of the RonPaulCoin client sofware, see http://www.ronpaulcoin.org.